• Home

 • Click-to-call actions from mobile users.

-4. Engagement Metrics
+4. Engagement Metrics in Medical SEO Strategy

 Metrics like bounce rate, pages per session, and average session duration reveal how engaged visitors are.
 If patients spend time reading multiple pages, it’s a sign they trust your site.